A Dermatologist’s Skincare Routine

-The first is an antioxidant which most people are aware of as a vitamin A, vitamin C, or vitamin E. Antioxidants scavenge free radicals and help combat the damage that we do to our skin from the environment daily.
+The first is an antioxidant which most people are aware of is vitamin A, vitamin C, or vitamin E. Antioxidants scavenge free radicals and help combat the damage that we do to our skin from the environment daily.

-The second ingredient in the TNS essential serum is growth factor.
-Growth factor is one of the most exciting products on the market today.
+The second ingredient in the TNS essential serum is growth factors.
+Growth factors are one of the most exciting products on the market today.
 It stimulates collagen and cell turnover to decrease fine lines and wrinkles, and improve the overall texture and tone of the skin.